Birmingham Stallions favored in our 2024 UFL championship odds and picks

 2024 UFL Championship Odds: Undefeated Stallions Favored Halfway Through Regular Season

 The USFL and XFL are merging together for a fresh, new 2024 UFL season.
-After two dominant performances to kick off the season, the Birmingham Stallions are favored to win the inaugural championship.
+Remaining undefeated over halfway through the season, the Birmingham Stallions are favored to win the inaugural championship.

 We’re in the dreaded period of the NFL and college football offseasons.
 But, there's still football to bet on with the UFL!
 Visit our weekly picks to find the edge.